Download Careers360 App

 Learn more about Probability.

-The CUET exam might focus on problems involving dice, cards, or real-world probability problems where you have to compute the probability of an event happening under certain conditions.
-A total of 2 questions were asked in CUET 2024 from the chapter probability.
+The CUET 2026 exam might focus on problems involving dice, cards, or real-world probability problems where you have to compute the probability of an event happening under certain conditions.
+A total of 2 questions were asked in CUET 2025 from the chapter on probability.

-The CUET Quantitative Aptitude is one of the most essential parts of the CUET test designed to measure a candidate's mathematical skills and problem-solving skills.
+The Quantitative Aptitude is one of the most essential parts of the CUET 2026 exam, designed to measure a candidate's mathematical and problem-solving skills.
 Topics like arithmetic, algebra, geometry, mensuration, trigonometry, and number systems are very diversified.
-Below are the crucial formulae with respect to the topics:
+Below are the crucial formulae concerning the topics:

 Mensuration